 3-6-1475 Caprese, ITA - 2-18-1564 Rome, ITABack to Artist IndexView Artists Paintings

+After this exhausting work, executed with hardly a break, the ceiling alone took four years from 1508 to 1512, Michelangelo virtually abandoned painting for twenty years, devoting himself to sculpture and architecture (the new sacristy of the Church of San Lorenzo in Florence).
 In these, Michelangelo displayed the sculptural forms and the terribiliui (‘awesome power’), which made him the most revered artist of his time he has since also been described as one of the greatest artists of all time.

-Art Movement: Renaissance, Mannerism
+Art Movement: Renaissance, Mannerism.

-Influences: Giotto di Bondone, Masaccio, Domenico Ghirlandaio
+Artists Influencing Michelangelo: Giotto di Bondone, Masaccio, Domenico Ghirlandaio.

-Influenced: Francesco Granacci, Raphael
+Painters Michelangelo Influenced: Francesco Granacci, Raphael.